Lions, Tigers and Bears (comics)

 Lions, Tigers and Bears is a comic book series from Image Comics and Hermes Press, created by Mike Bullock with artwork by Jack Lawrence, Paul Gutierrez, Michael Metcalf, Mike Wieringo and Bob Pedroza.
 The phrase "Lions, tigers and bears" is said by the Scarecrow and Tin Man (to which Dorothy Gale replies "Oh my!") in the 1939 film The Wizard of Oz.

 The story features the adventures of a young boy named "Joey Price" who discovers that his stuffed animals can come to life to protect him from The Beasties, monsters who come out of his closet to get him in the middle of the night.

-"A child’s instinctual need for the comfort of a stuffed animal is rooted in a reality long forgotten by the adult world.
-The hidden truth is that these companions have been defending children since the dawn of time.
-Follow young Joey on the adventure of a lifetime as he travels through the Stuffed Animal Kingdom, a journey that puts the fate of all the world's children in his hands and brings him face to face with his destiny."

 Characters

-Joey Price.
-The main protagonist Joey is an eight-year-old boy who lives with his single mother.
+Joey Price is an eight-year-old boy who lives with his single mother.
 Joey is very daring and adventurous, but like most eight-year-olds, can be easily frightened by the larger world around him.
-After moving away from the house he grew up in, his Grandmother gives him the boxed Night Pride, a set of four stuffed animals, who will later come to life to protect him from the evil Beasties.
+After moving away from the house he grew up in, his grandmother gives him the boxed Night Pride, a set of four stuffed animals, who will later come to life to protect him from the evil Beasties.

-Courtney Donlolley.
-Courtney is the nine-year-old daughter of Abner Donlolley, maker of the Stuffed Animal Kingdom stuffed animals.
-As such, she's often the target of Beastie schemes.
+Courtney Donlolley is the nine-year-old daughter of Abner Donlolley, maker of the Stuffed Animal Kingdom stuffed animals.
+As such, she is often the target of Beastie schemes.
 Courtney and Joey have rapidly become close friends and are often found together.